Rod-S/React-Gallery-App/README.md

         const apiKey = 'YOUR FLICKR API KEY';
         export default apiKey;

-- Run NPM start in the terminal to start the application!
+- Run NPM start in the terminal to launch the application in your browser!

 --